headslive/web/about.md

 ## heads' security

-Heads uses a deblobbed and hardened Linux kernel.
+heads uses a deblobbed and hardened Linux kernel.
 It does so by using a Linux kernel patched with [grsecurity](https://grsecurity.net/).
 Deblobbing of the kernel is done using scripts from [linux-libre](http://www.fsfla.org/svn/fsfla/software/linux-libre/scripts/).